Alykhan Velshi

 Alykhan Velshi (born 6 February 1984) is a lawyer, policy analyst, and ministerial assistant.
 He has worked at the predominantly neoconservative American Enterprise Institute and was manager of research at the Foundation for Defense of Democracies, where he co-founded the Center for Law and Counterterrorism with Andrew C. McCarthy.
 He has written pieces in support of George W. Bush's foreign and military policies.
 Velshi previously worked as director of issues management for Stephen Harper.
 He used to work as chief of staff for two leaders of the official opposition of Ontario, Patrick Brown and Vic Fedeli, who were then leader of the Ontario Progressive Conservative Party.
 Currently he is working in the private sector as Huawei Technologies Canada's vice-president of corporate affairs.

 Early life

 Velshi was born and raised in Toronto.
 He attended the Toronto French School, a private school in Lawrence Park.
 He holds a law degree from the London School of Economics and passed the New York bar exam in 2006.
-He is an Ismaili Muslim and is a distant relative of financial analyst Ali Velshi and former Liberal Member of Provincial Parliament Murad Velshi.
+He is the son of the past President and CEO of the Canadian Nuclear Safety Commission (CNSC) Rumina Velshi.
+He is an Ismaili Muslim and is a distant relative of journalist Ali Velshi and former Liberal Member of Provincial Parliament Murad Velshi.